tharushaudana/flutter_face_auth/README.md

 # Face Authentication Application

-This is a face authentication application connected to Firebase Firestore for storing face data.
-It uses the `facenet512` model to handle face recognition.
+This Flutter project implements face authentication using the FaceNet512 model, storing face data (as Float32 arrays) and names in Firebase Firestore.

 ## Features